By Nahla El Gendy

 Alumni are working to keep people safe, healthy and looking good

 “I was thinking of ways to help out my community with the coronavirus pandemic.
-When I saw famous global brands producing face masks for hospitals, I immediately started knitting masks with my sewing machine and distributing them to hospitals in need,” said Lamiaa Rady ’18, a visual arts graduate and founder of Rigash brand for contemporary clothes.
+When I saw famous global brands producing face masks for hospitals, I immediately started making face masks with my sewing machine and distributing them to hospitals in need,” said Lamia Rady ’18, a visual arts major and founder of Rigash brand for contemporary fashion.

-Rady is one of several alumni fashion designers who turned to the production of face masks to combat the spread of COVID-19.
+Rady is one of several alumni fashion designers who turned to the production of face masks to combat COVID-19.

 Even though the masks are not medical, El Ashiry noted that they are constantly working to improve the quality of the masks based on national and international guidelines.
 The masks are now designed as shields or covers with inner pockets to insert a medical mask.